FizziMilk/KHABSTimetable/Alex/Project Logbook (Timetable Generation System).md

 First step was to install a software called IntelliJ IDEA which was beneficial for implementing the main program and sharing each part of the code with the other group members.
+This enabled the group to make changes and to fix any errors within the code, making sure the algorithm performs efficiently and without any problems.